harshil-patel-dev/harshil-patel-dev/readme.md

 I’m a passionate **Flutter Developer** with over 2 years of experience building high-performance mobile applications for Android, iOS and Web.
 My focus is on writing clean, maintainable code and creating seamless, intuitive user experiences.
 I also have experience in FinTech and have worked on various complex projects, from trading platforms to social media apps.

-- 🔭 I’m currently working on [Stock trading app.](https://bit.ly/VenturaApp)
+- 🔭 I’m currently working on [Personal Finance App](https://bit.ly/fin-track-india)

 - 🌱 I’m currently learning **MERN Stack**